The Witch-Hunt in Early Modern Europe

 In 1486, two Dominican Monks Henry Kramer and Jacob Sprenger with the approval of the Pope published the Malleus Malificarum, or Hammer of the Witches, an effective guide on how to recognise and prosecute the devil’s disciples.

 Magical powers were commonly associated with women, they administered the potions that cured ailments, there was the mystery of childbirth, and they exercised a sexual power that few men could resist.
-Indeed, it was said that a man should never marry in the month of May when a woman was considered to be at her most fertile for he would forever be enfeebled and made prey to lust.
+Indeed, it was said that a man should never marry in the month of May when a woman was thought to be at her most fertile for, he would forever be enfeebled and made prey to lust.
 Even a woman’s menstrual blood was considered toxic and harmful, a view as old as history itself with even Aristotle remarking that a mere glance from a menstruating woman could tarnish any mirror.

 Kramer and Sprenger took these commonly held prejudices and formalised them in a text considered one of the most misogynistic in history.
 Women were feebler than men they wrote, both in mind and body, and that sexually insatiable and carnal by nature they were prey to the seduction of Satan just as their forebear Eve had been to temptation in the Garden of Eden.
 And that “Where there are many women there are many witches.”